pacifiquem/node-typeorm-auth-starter/client/README.md

-# FS_simplifier Client
+# BibleHub Client

-- This is a folder for FS_simplifier client side
+- This is a folder for BibleHub client side
 - It was developed by using Vue.js
 - It was styles by using Tailwind CSS
-- Check it out here <a href="https://fssimplifier.netlify.app">FS_simplifier</a>
+- Check it out here <a href="https://biblehub.netlify.app">BibleHub</a>
 - <a href="https://www.buymeacoffee.com/pacifiquem">Support</a>